Sequoia-Fabrica/sequoia_fabrica_blog/content/index/index.md

 categories: [""]
 ---

-We are Sequoia Fabrica, a community makerspace in [San Francisco’s Potrero Hill neighborhood](https://maps.app.goo.gl/7fiutyz9KxsT1eXc7) fostering the next generation of makers, designers and craftspeople.
+## We are community makerspace in San Francisco’s Potrero Hill neighborhood fostering the next generation of makers, designers and craftspeople.

 We’re home to a wood and textile workshop, 3D printers and a laser cutter, electronics, crafts and fine arts supplies.
+[Come visit us](](https://maps.app.goo.gl/7fiutyz9KxsT1eXc7)) or check out our available equipment and facilities [on the wiki](https://wiki.sequoiafabrica.org/wiki/Main_Page).

 We are a volunteer-run 501(c)(3) non-profit, and host [classes, events and workshop hours]({{< param events >}}) open to the public.